Print Fact Sheet

 Fact Sheet #17D: Exemption for Professional Employees Under the Fair Labor Standards Act (FLSA)

-This fact sheet provides information on the exemption from minimum wage and overtime pay provided by Section 13(a)(1) of the FLSA as defined by Regulations, 29 C.F.R.
-Part 541, as applied to professional employees.
+This fact sheet provides information on the exemption from minimum wage and overtime pay provided by Section 13(a)(1) of the FLSA as defined by Regulations, 29 CFR part 541, as applied to administrative employees.

 The FLSA requires that most employees in the United States be paid at least the federal minimum wage for all hours worked and overtime pay at not less than time and one-half the regular rate of pay for all hours worked over 40 hours in a workweek.

 However, Section 13(a)(1) of the FLSA provides an exemption from both minimum wage and overtime pay for employees employed as bona fide executive, administrative, professional and outside sales employees.
-Section 13(a)(1) and Section 13(a)(17) also exempt certain computer employees.
-To qualify for exemption, employees generally must meet certain tests regarding their job duties and be paid on a salary basis at not less than $684* per week.
-Job titles do not determine exempt status.
-In order for an exemption to apply, an employee’s specific job duties and salary must meet all the requirements of the Department’s regulations.
+Section 13(a)(1) and Section 13(a)(17) also exempt employees in certain computer-related occupations.
+Job titles do not determine exemption status.
+In order for an exemption to apply, an employee's specific job duties and salary must meet the requirements of the Department's regulations.
+The standard salary level can be found in 29 CFR 541.600 and listed at https://www.dol.gov/agencies/whd/overtime/salary-levels.

 The specific requirements for exemption as a bona fide professional employee are summarized below.
 There are two general types of exempt professional employees: learned professionals and creative professionals.

-See other fact sheets in this series for more information on the exemptions for executive, administrative, computer and outside sales employees, and for more information on the salary basis requirement.
+See other fact sheets in this series for more information on the exemptions for executive, professional, computer and outside sales employees, and for more information on the salary basis requirement.

 Learned Professional Exemption